Schools & Education

 The Lakeside & Haverthwaite Railway is a great place to visit with groups of children and school parties.

-To help you organise your trip, we provide a selection of packages to cater for groups of all sizes, as well as teaching resources to help with planning your visit.
+To help organise your trip, we provide a selection of packages, as well as teaching resources to help with planning your visit.

 To make life easier, we’ll provide these additional benefits for your educational group visit…

-- Free pre-visit for teachers and their family members, seperate to the group visit.
+- Free pre-visit for teachers and their family members, separate to the group visit.